bitlogik/pyWalletConnect/README.md

 after 8 seconds and no sessionRequest received.

 `reply_session_request( msg_id, chain_id, account_address )`
-Send the a session approval message, when user approved the connection session request in the wallet.
+Send a session approval message, when user approved the connection session request in the wallet.
 *msg_id* is the RPC id of the session approval request.

 `.reject_session_request( req_id )`